-This subclause specifies ${\tt SET}$ options that are usable within a ${\tt RUN}$ block.
+This subclause specifies SET options that are usable within a RUN block.

-Syntax Element Description ARCHIVELOG DESTINATION TO 'log_archive_dest' Overrides the LOG_ARCHIVE_DEST_1 initialization parameter in the target database when forming names for restored archived redo logs during subsequent RESTORE and RECOVER commands.
+ARCHIVELOG DESTINATION TO 'log_archive_dest'

+Overrides the LOG_ARCHIVE_DEST_1 initialization parameter in the target database when forming names for restored archived redo log files during subsequent RESTORE and RECOVER commands.
 RMAN restores the logs to the destination specified in 'log_archive_dest'.

-You can use this command to stage archived logs to different locations while restoring a database.
-RMAN knows where to find the newly restored archived logs; it does not require them to be in the destination specified by LOG_ARCHIVE_DEST_1.
+You can use this command to stage archived redo log files to different locations while restoring a database.
+RMAN knows where to find the newly restored archived redo log files; it does not require them to be in the destination specified by LOG_ARCHIVE_DEST_1.
 For example, if you specify a different destination from the one in the parameter file and restore archived log backups, subsequent restore and recovery operations detect this new location.

-Use this parameter to restore archived redo logs that are not already on disk.
+Use this parameter to restore archived redo log files that are not on disk.
 RMAN always looks for logs on disk first before restoring them from backups.